holukas/dataset_ch-cha_flux_product/_sources/intro.md

 produced by [Lukas Hörtnagl](https://gl.ethz.ch/people/person-detail.lukas.html)

-Documentation and notebooks for the PI dataset of the **intensively managed grassland ecosystem station CH-CHA (Chamau)** .
+Documentation and notebooks for the creation of the PI dataset of the **intensively managed grassland ecosystem station CH-CHA (Chamau)** .
 The research station CH-CHA is part of [Swiss FluxNet](https://www.swissfluxnet.ethz.ch/), operated by the [Grassland Sciences Group, ETH Zurich](https://gl.ethz.ch/).
 Group leader: [Prof. Nina Buchmann](https://gl.ethz.ch/people/person-detail.nina.html).

-This dataset contains ecosystem fluxes measured by the eddy covariance method, meteorological data and detailed management info between 2005 and 2024.
+The dataset comprises ecosystem fluxes measured by the eddy covariance method (CO<sub>2</sub>, H<sub>2</sub>O, H, N<sub>2</sub>O, CH<sub>4</sub>), meteorological data and detailed management info between 2005 and 2024.
 More data will be added to this dataset in the future.

+This documentation details the processing steps from XXX
 ## Dataset versions

 ### **CH-CHA FP2025.2 (2005-2024) [current version]**